JohnD-EE/real-conversations/README.md

 * What's your favourite topic to talk about?
 * What makes you different from other people?
 * What is the shadow side of your personality?
 What's your dark side?
+* If you are not growing, you're dying.
+In which ways are you growing?
 * What's the thing your proud of that most people don't know about?
 * What's a question you wish more people would ask you?
 * How did you arrive to where you are now?
 What decisions did you make?